Friday, January 17, 2020

 7) Healthy nuts, once or twice a week.

-8) Fish is always good; canned sardines, anchovies, wild salmon, and mackerel.
+8) Fish is always good; canned sardines, herrings, anchovies, wild salmon.
 Boiled fish is much better than fried fish.

-10) Cooked beef, pork, chicken, or turkey, perhaps once every two weeks, in small amounts.
+10) Cooked chicken, turkey, beef, or pork, perhaps once every two weeks, in small amounts.

-13) Fermented vegetables often, sauerkraut, pickles, beets, and kimchi, twice a week, contain beneficial gut bacteria.
+12) Fermented vegetables quite often; sauerkraut, pickles, beets, kimchi, and tofu, twice a week; contain beneficial gut bacteria.

-14) Olive oil twice a week.
+13) Olive oil twice a week.
 This is a significant source of good fat.
 Extra virgin olive oil is easy to buy.
 However, pay attention to excess calories.
+Avoid fake olive oil.

-19) Oats with cold milk and olive oil once a week; cooked oats with hot milk.
+18) Once weekly, oats with cold milk or cooked oats with milk.

-1) Avoid those foods if you are allergic to anything mentioned here.
-Afterward, go back to see if the allergies are still there.
-Some may disappear, your microbiome is improving, and some problems may be lessened.
+1) Avoid any foods you are allergic to.
+After a while, see if the allergies are still there.
+Some may disappear, your microbiome may improve, and some problems may be lessened.

 2) Avoid all soft drinks, fruit juices, vegetable juices, sports drinks, and energy drinks.
-Some of them contain too much sugar, little or no fiber, and extra vitamins, which are unnecessary.
-Excess carbon dioxide is also not needed.
+Some of them contain too much sugar, little or no fiber, and unnecessary extra vitamins.
+Excess carbon dioxide is also optional.

 3) Nothing containing high fructose corn syrup (HFCS).
 Your lean liver will thank you.